Coskon/coskmusicbot/README.md

 - Accepts playlists.
 - Custom playlists for each server.
 - Livestreams.
-- Support for a lot of pages, including Twitch, SoundCloud, even twitter for some reason.
+- Support for a lot of pages, including Twitch, SoundCloud, TuneIn (radio), even twitter for some reason.
 - Spotify to youtube conversion.
 - Autoplay/Auto DJ.
 - Play from file attachments.